australiansteve/wp-theme-shipshape-portfolio/README.md

 Using the `gulpfile.js` file, gulp will handle Sass compiling, vendor-prefixing, CSS/JS minification and browser reloading.
 It will automate a lot of tedious tasks for us.
 Magic!

-**Important:**  you’ll need to change both the proxy string from `'heisenberg.dev/'` to your local URL and the container string from `'heisenberg'` to your project name.
+**Important:**  you’ll need to change both the proxy string from `'heisenberg.dev/'` to your local URL and the container string from `'shipshapeportfolio'` to your project name.

 Once you’ve adjusted the two strings, from Terminal or Command Prompt run `gulp`.
 Gulp will watch your Sass files and will compile when a change is made.
 Also, <a href="http://www.browsersync.io/docs/gulp/" title="BrowserSync documentation">BrowserSync</a> will run and inject new CSS after compilation and will reload the browser when your PHP files change.